vikashvs36/microservices-tutoria/currency-calculation-service/README.md

 	    listOfServers: http://localhost:2222, http://localhost:3333
 	    # you can mention here any number of servers.

-this code will mention in which service where we want to configure it.
+This code will mention in which service where we want to configure it.
 We can create multiple proxy service configure in *currency-calculation-service*.

+As of now, *currency-exchange-service* has two instances which is running on port *http://localhost:2222, http://localhost:3333*.
+Suppose this service has a lots of loads so you want to create a three, four, five or so many instances, so you can create and have to mention all these ports where you should have to call from service.
+But this is not the right way. because service will increase or decrease the instance as per service load.
+In such case, we are not able to mention listOfServers.
+So to overcome this problem, **Eureka Naming Server** comes in picture.

+Let's setup the *Eureka Naming Server* [here](https://github.com/vikashvs36/microservices-tutorial/tree/master/eureka-naming-server).